canonical/testflinger/docs/reference/device-connector-types.rst

        the ``zstd`` tool is supported) and
        flashed to the SD card, which will be used to boot up the DUT.
    * - ``media``
-     - Optional paramer to indicate on which boot media the disk image should be programmed (using zapper commands).
+     - Optional parameter to indicate on which boot media the disk image should be programmed (using zapper commands).
 Supported values are ``usb`` or ``sd``
    * - ``create_user``